httpwg/http-extensions/draft-ietf-httpbis-rfc7838bis.md

 use to indicate that they are not authoritative for a given origin, in cases where the wrong location is used.

+## Changes from RFC 7838

+No substantive changes.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",